Posted on June 19, 2019 by Wendy Frost

 “Visioning really helped me identify what was important to me, my vision for the future, what I wanted from the program, from my career and life in general,” shared Rubio.
 “After the (EMBA) program, my goal is to continue with a monthly assessment of my goals and refer back to my notes from coaching to be able to apply the concepts as I meet my goals and encounter new challenges.”

 A trained executive coaching professional is worth the investment to realize your professional potential.
-Their experience can help you define career goals and turn those goals into a plan with measureable outcomes.
+Their experience can help you define career goals and turn those goals into a plan with measurable outcomes.
 So if you could get expert advice that could help you not only set goals, but also lead to a promotion or possibly your dream job—would you invest in your success?

 When asked about her coaching experience overall, Perez shared, “I would recommend coaching.
 If you want to grow as a professional you have to do it.”